keiryan/context-toolbar/README.md

-A modern, I have been told "coorperate" vibe context toolbar.
+A modern, I have been told "corporate" vibe context toolbar.
 Also my first stab at a context toolbar.

 Live code: https://githubbox.com/keiryan/context-toolbar